tradecoder/regex/README.md

 `Regex.test("Content of String")`

 ### Plain search with .test() method
-Here regex is case sensitive and find a match with a whole word.
+* Regex with case sensitive and find a match with a whole word.

 ```javascript
 let myText = "Yes it is";